onfoot/homebridge-shelly-shutter/README.md

 }
 ```

 If you want a toggle button that moves or stops the shutters, you need an option `move-toggle` of value `true`.
-When `On`, shutters move in the opposite direction of last movement.
+When the toggle is `On`, shutters move in the opposite direction of last movement.

 Example: